 Difference between nonbinary and transgender

-Nonbinary is an umbrella term used to describe a gender identity that falls in between male and female.
+Nonbinary is an umbrella term used to describe a gender identity that is neither exclusively male or female.

 Transgender refers to someone who does not identify with the biological sex that they were born with.

-Several informative review papers have been published that discuss the concept of nonbinary gender identities in greater detail, including their wider socio-political context.
+Researchers have published several informative review papers that discuss the concept of nonbinary gender identities in greater detail, including their wider socio-political context.

 Difference between nonbinary and intersex

-For example, it is possible for some people to be born with sexual anatomy that cannot be categorized as male or female.
+It is possible to be born with sexual anatomy that is not typically male or female.
+A person may have a mix of male and female genitalia, or with a combination of both XX and XY chromosomes.
 This condition is known as intersex.

-Being intersex does not necessarily mean someone is nonbinary or transgender.
+Being intersex does not necessarily mean someone is nonbinary or transgender, although some intersex people may use those terms to describe themselves.

-People who are nonbinary but identify to some extent with a particular gender can be described as demigender.
+People who are nonbinary but identify to some extent with a particular gender may describe themselves as demigender.
 Different types of demigenders include:

 There are many other types of nonbinary gender identities that exist, such as: